ananyakn652-a11y/AI-ML-Based-Computer-Vision-for-Real-Time-Safety-and-Crowd-Analytics/README.md

 This project presents an AI-ML-based computer vision system for real-time safety and crowd analytics in public transportation systems.

-By combining YOLOv8, CSRNet, and intelligent analytics techniques, the system improves crowd monitoring efficiency, reduces manual effort, and enhances public safety.
+By combining YOLOv8, CSRNet, and intelligent analytics techniques, the system improves crowd monitoring efficiency, reduces manual effort, and enhances public safety[1][2][3].

 The proposed solution can support smart city applications and future intelligent transportation systems.